Alimony

-Alimony, also called aliment (Scotland), maintenance (England, Ireland, Northern Ireland, Wales, Canada, New Zealand), spousal support (U.S., Canada) and spouse maintenance (Australia), is a legal obligation on a person to provide financial support to their spouse before or after marital separation or divorce.
-The obligation arises from the divorce law or family law of each country.
+Alimony, also called aliment (Scotland), maintenance (England, Republic of Ireland, Northern Ireland, Wales, Canada, New Zealand), spousal support (U.S., Canada) and spouse maintenance (Australia), is a legal obligation on a person to provide financial support to their spouse before or after marital separation or divorce.
+The obligation varies depending on the divorce law or family law of each country and prenuptial agreements.
 In most jurisdictions, it is distinct from child support, where, after divorce, one parent is required to contribute to the support of their children by paying money to the child's other parent or guardian.

 Etymology

-The term alimony comes from the Latin word alimōnia ("nourishment, sustenance", from alere, "to nourish"), from which the terms alimentary (of, or relating to food, nutrition, or digestion), and aliment (a Scots Law rule regarding sustenance to assure the wife's lodging, food, clothing, and other necessities after divorce) are also derived.
+The term alimony comes from the Latin word alimonia 'nourishment, sustenance', from alere 'to nourish'.
+Also derived from this word are the terms alimentary 'of, or relating to food, nutrition, or digestion', and aliment 'a Scots Law rule regarding sustenance to assure the wife's lodging, food, clothing, and other necessities after divorce'.

 History

 The Code of Hammurabi (1754 BC) declares that a man must provide sustenance to a woman who has borne him children so that she can raise them: